 Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) are often used interchangeably, but there is a difference.
 ADD is a type of ADHD, that doesn’t include the hyperactivity component – constant movement or fidgeting.
 However, ADD is no longer considered a separate disorder in the medical community and is lumped under ADHD with the subtype “Predominantly Inattentive.”
-Those with this subtype typically struggle with focus, concentration and struggle with organizational issues but lack hyperactivity or impulsivity traits.
+Those with this subtype typically struggle with focus and concentration, and struggle with organizational issues but lack hyperactivity or impulsivity traits.

 What are Executive Functions?

-· Maintaining focus, such as be able to watch a movie or read a book
+Maintaining focus, such as being able to watch a movie or read a book

-· Regulating emotions often lashing out to others and without mindful responses.
+- Regulating emotions often lashing out at others and without mindful responses.